MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -AllowSIPDevicesCalling
-Determines whether the user is allowed to use SIP device for calling on behalf of teams client.
+Determines whether the user is allowed to use SIP devices for calling on behalf of a Teams client.

 ```yaml
 Type: Boolean